flame-engine/flame/packages/flame_3d/README.md

 ## Prerequisites

 In order to use flame_3d, you will need to ensure a few things.
-First of all, you need to be on the `main` channel of Flutter, and on MacOS, the only currently supported platform.
+Sadly, you need to be on MacOS - the only currently supported platform.

 Then, you need to enable Impeller; to do that, add the following to the `Info.plist` in your `macos/` directory: